OUTPOST

 You don't pilot anyone.
 Mark out the jobs and your colonists handle the pathing, the priorities, and their own hunger, warmth, and rest.

 As the colony grows, so does the danger.
-Mysterious raiders and deeper threats are coming for what you've built.
-Outpost is in active alpha — it gets richer and more challenging with every release.
+Wolves are the first of it, wild animals prowling in from the map's edges for your colonists to fight off, with raiders and a deeper threat still ahead.
+Outpost is in active alpha, it gets richer and more dangerous with every release.

 Download the Alpha